gyrostable/documentation/src/gyd/how-it-works/reserve.md

 The Gyroscope reserve is designed to maximize the resilience of the stablecoin system.
 This requires that risks are 'stratified', or isolated from each other.
 Losses that accrue in one sub-system should never spill over into other connected sub-systems.

-{% hint style="info" %}
+> **Info:**
-To illustrate why this is important, consider that, for example, LP positions in the Y Curve pool take on the composed risks of USDT, Dai, USDC, TUSD, Compound, Aave, and Curve.
+> To illustrate why this is important, consider that, for example, LP positions in the Y Curve pool take on the composed risks of USDT, Dai, USDC, TUSD, Compound, Aave, and Curve.
 Due to the design of a Curve AMM pool, if one of these components were to fail, the value of the whole pool would collapse.​

-This is commonly referred to as 'composability risk' or also 'contagion risk'.
+>
-{% endhint %}
+> This is commonly referred to as 'composability risk' or also 'contagion risk'.

 There are two forms of Gyroscope reserves currently: